 Joan founded the agency in 1999, after working in the adoption field herself.
 She has had a long career working with children and education.
 She has a passion for linking children with opportunity.
-She lives in Denver, CO with her Husband, Henry, and has a daughter who had her own little girl and made Joan a grandma!
+She is a grandma to two granddaughters!
 Joan was born and raised in China, and has spent much time there, as well as many other countries, seeing the need of children living in orphanages first hand.
-She enjoys spending time with family, going to the theater, traveling, her dog Max, and of course serving children and families through adoption.
+She enjoys spending time with family, going to the theater, traveling, and of course serving children and families through adoption.

 Hannah joined IAN in July 2019 after getting her B.S. in Human Services.
 She has a heart for children, especially those with special needs, and is passionate about serving them and their families.
 She is excited to work with families as they move through their adoption process.
 Hannah is a Colorado native and loves being outdoors, reading, and spending time with others.